Lamden/docs/docs/using_the_wallet.md

 You can click on the icon at the end of the warning and dismiss it.

 ## Restore

+1. Open the wallet
+2. In the left sidebar click `Restore Wallet`.
+3. In the right part of the screen click `Restore Wallet`.

-To restore your wallet, you need to have a password that you used for creating Keystore.
+For restoring the wallets you need to have a keystore file that your save while making backup of wallets.

+4. Click on the link `Click here to choose a file` or drag and drop a file in the area `Drop File Here`.
+5. Click on the `Confirm Keystore`
+6. On the next screen enter the password that you used for storing the keystore.
+7. Select the accounts that you would like to restore by marking the checkbox
+8. Click `Restore Wallets`

+Your wallets will be restored

 ![](/img/wallet/restore_wallet.gif)